 Family Trees have been built since the earliest times.
 The Bible includes the genealogy of Jesus Christ.
 Our present Royal Family have a Royal Family Tree that goes back to Alfred The Great.
 There are multiple different families living today who claim to be from the line of Confucius which is the oldest extant Family Tree in the World.
 DNA testing by Fudan University in 2013 showed that they all did had the same Y chromosone.
 Whilst it is impossible to prove they are from the Confucius line (as they do not have his DNA) Professor Han Sheng was able to say “it is a significant finding…”.

-Prior to the modern era, genealogical studies would have often been restricted to nobility and royalty to prove lineage and so help secure power and titles.
-Often these studies would have been closely linked to Heraldry and the designs of Coats of Arms to reflect a families ancestry.
+Prior to the modern era, genealogical studies would have often been restricted to the aristocracy to prove lineage and so help secure power and titles.
+Often these studies would have been closely linked to Heraldry and the designs of Coats of Arms to reflect a family’s ancestry.
 In the modern era the availability of Family History Records has made the study of Genealogy and Family Trees much more widespread and anyone can now study and build their Family Tree or consider pursuing a career as a Genealogist.
 The use of the computer has enabled vast quantities of records to be archived and available for modest fees or sometimes for free.

 The Family History Team at FamilyHistory.co.uk will be providing useful information for genealogical studies and family history research.
 We will try to ensure that the site is informative and only includes useful information for anyone looking to build a family tree online.
 To access all the main UK Censuses try the 14 day free trial period offered below.
 We have teamed up with the popular family history website FindMyPast and you will have access to most of FindMyPast.co.uk records including all the UK censuses (excluding the 1939 register in the one month package), parish records, passenger lists, military collection and newspaper archives.